dangoslen/dangoslen-me-site/content/blog/signs-you-should-refactor-your-code.md

 - - -

 These are, of course, just guidelines.
 It's ultimately up to you to decide when to refactor your code.
-My personal experience is that refactoring early often is the best approach 😀 Take a look at some code you wrote a few months ago, think of you could make it better, and give it a go!
+My personal experience is that refactoring early often is the best approach.
+Take a look at some code you wrote a few months ago, think of you could make it better, and give it a go! 😀

 Happy refactoring!